asif4318/personal-website/README.md

 This is a quick, work-in-progress update of my own personal website using Hugo to statically build websites quickly using HTML templates.

-I also use GitHub Actions to automatically deploy to FireBase after a successful push to "main".
+I implemented GitHub Actions to automatically deploy to FireBase after a successful push to "main".